ChrisWebbDeveloper/cv/README.md

 - Written in C# using a variety of components to isolate logic functionality
 - Drawing 16x16 sprites in GIMP, combined into sprite sheets

-### Chris Webb Developer Portfolio Website
+### Chris Webb Developer (v3)
-Mar 2018 - Jul 2022
+Dec 2023 - Jan 2024

 - Portfolio website for web development
+- Built in Angular with SASS
+- Uses components to isolate functionality, as well as services, models and pipes to ma
+- Uses an API call to retrieve details to include in the website
+- Includes Unit Testing

+### Chris Webb Developer (v2)
+Aug 2021 - Jun 2022

+- Portfolio website for web development
 - Back-end built in Laravel / PHP with an SQLite database
-- Front-end built in ReactJS and SASS to be fully responsive
+- Front-end built in React and SASS to be fully responsive
 - Connects to an SQLite database via a single API to populate page information
 - Connects via SendGrid to send emails via a contact form
-- Evolved from standard HTML5 / CSS3 / jQuery into current format, and will be updated in the future to reflect further technologies

 ### Photography Portfolio Builder
 Aug 2021 - Feb 2022

 - Website to display photos inside portfolios, managed by signing in to upload, provide details and format the website accordingly
-- Backend written in ASP.NET Core with C#, connecting to a MySQL database
+- Back-end written in ASP.NET Core with C#, connecting to a MySQL database
-- Frontend written in HTML5 and Typescript with SASS for styling
+- Front-end written in HTML5 and Typescript with SASS for styling
 - Uses Entity Framework to build and maintain the database
 - Gulp included from automating processes, such as compilation and minifying

+### Chris Webb Developer (v1)
+Mar 2018 - Sep 2018

+- Portfolio website for web development
+- Built in HTML5, CSS3 and jQuery / JavaScript
+- Includes demos of languages / technologies learnt, including HTML5, CSS3, JavaScript, jQuery, PHP, MySQL, API calls and Python
+- Includes a PHP email form

-### Kelly Daniels Photography Website
+### Kelly Daniels Photography
 Sep 2017 - Oct 2017

-- Photography Portfolio designed in WordPress
+- Photography Portfolio website designed in WordPress
 - Custom PHP to affect website functionality
 - Custom CSS and editing customisation for desired layout
-- SEO for promotion
-- Analytics to observe user statistics
 - Built-in blog
 - Fully Responsive Design and UX